Getting The Most Out Of Your New Construction Home in Holly Springs

 Some of the new construction communities in Holly Springs (Wake County) which have actively for sale properties listed on the MLS are mentioned below.
 The information provided is a brief summary based on active MLS listings found on the Triangle MLS on 6/14/15.
 Buyers can often build out a plan and choose a building lot, not listed on the MLS.
 Each community will be able to let the buyer’s agent or the buyer’s know directly what is available and what can be built on which lots.
 Commonly, when one phase is being completed, there will be others following.
 In some cases, buyers will choose to be placed on a waiting list so they can be notified when future lots are released.

-The New Construction Guide for Holly Springs
+New Construction Guide for the Holly Springs Real Estate Market

 Woodcreek: This is a pool community with a clubhouse.
 Available single family homes range from 2,872-3,898 square feet and are priced in the mid to upper $300,000’s to $600,000’s.